vickky9ice/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Task7 - Write a program that prints the lowercase alphabet in reverse, followed by a new line.
 Task8 - Write a program that prints all the numbers of base 16 in lowercase, followed by a new line.
 Task9 - Write a program that prints all possible combinations of single-digit numbers.
+Task10 - a program that prints all possible different combinations of two digits.